Select the images below for more information about our outstanding nurses.

 CHA is part of the teaching system for Harvard Medical School and the Tufts University School of Medicine.
 As a result, Judith said she has been exposed to innovative research projects in the Geri-Psych field.
 She has also used the CHA tuition reimbursement benefit to take classes and has completed her BSN since working at CHA.

 CHA’s commitment to diversity and serving all patients is something that attracted Judith.
 As someone who speaks a language other than English (she speaks Haitian Creole) Judith appreciated the multi-cultural and multi-lingual culture of CHA.
 While not a trained interpreter, Judith is able to help patients gain clarity or put them at ease by conversing with them in their native language.
-Judith is just one of several bi-lingual nurses employed by CHA – the official languages of the system are English, Spanish, Portuguese and Haitian Creole. she said.
+Judith is just one of several bi-lingual nurses employed by CHA – the official languages of the system are English, Spanish, Portuguese and Haitian Creole.

 Since working at CHA, Judith has also come to appreciate the nursing leadership and the opportunities for advancement that are available here.